fraware/evology/README.md

 ## Credits

-Code developed by Aymeric Vié wth support from Maarten Scholl.
+Code developed by Aymeric Vié wth support from Maarten Scholl and Louis Vié.
 This research has been supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1)

 ## Documentation